How to Trade Forex?

 - Your net profit is 0.0020 or 20 pips.
 20 pips x $10 equals a profit of $200USD.
 The spread was passed before our gain was made so the actual profit was 20.4 pips.

-Referring back to your ticket order, there is also an option for a stop loss.
+Referring back to your ticket order, there is also an option for a stop order.
 This option allows traders to enter the market on a pre-determined price that’s below (Sell Stop) or above the market (Buy Stop).
 Stop orders require the price to fall or break though the entry price.
 Examples are in the charts below:

 Monitoring your trade